 - Help get CTC resources translated into languages spoken in your community.
 The Get it Back Campaign’s toolkit for immigrant outreach is translated into Arabic, Chinese, French, Spanish, and Vietnamese.

 - Help people understand IRS notices.
 The IRS started sending letters to people who filed a 2019 or 2020 tax return in early June.
 The IRS will send as many as 4 additional letters which people may need help understanding why they are getting it and whether or not they need to do anything.

-- Answer questions about managing payments and assist people to do so once the Child Tax Credit Update Portal (CTC UP) is available.
-People will be able to opt out of payments, and eventually can make changes to the number of children they claim, marital status, income, bank information.
-The Get it Back Campaign will have a guide and training for you to assist others with this.
+- Answer questions about managing payments and assist people to do so on the Child Tax Credit Update Portal (CTC UP).
+People can opt out of payments and make changes to their bank account and mailing information.
+Eventually they will be able to update the number of children they claim, marital status, and income.
+The Get it Back Campaign has a guide and training for you to assist others with this.